samin710/Trade-Port-Client/README.md

 ## 🧠 Overview

-**TradePort** is a modern B2B e-commerce platform that allows authenticated users to add, browse, and manage products.
-Users can purchase items with quantity restrictions, see products in both card and table formats, and get notified about discounts via banner highlights.
-Product listings are categorized, and a dedicated "Available" section highlights bulk-purchasable products.
-While all users can edit products, deletion is limited to the original uploader.
-The cart system tracks purchases and dynamically adjusts stock when items are removed.
-The app also features a dark/light mode toggle for enhanced user experience.
+***TradePort*** is a dynamic e-commerce web application where users can browse, buy, and manage products across various categories.
+Users must log in to access features such as adding new products, viewing all listings, and managing their own cart and posted items.
+The platform supports product display in both card and table formats, highlights discounts via a banner section, and enforces purchase rules like minimum selling quantity and stock limits.
+Users can only delete their own products, but editing is open to all.
+The cart system allows users to remove purchased items, automatically adjusting the product's available stock.
+The app also includes a theme toggle for dark/light modes and leverages a modern tech stack for an interactive, responsive UI.

 ---